pip-services/pip-services-docs/content/en/toolkit/getting_started/dynamic_data_types/_index.md

 ---
 type: docs
 no_list: true
-title: "Dynamic data types"
+title: "Dynamic Data Types"
-linkTitle: "Dynamic data types"
+linkTitle: "Dynamic Data Types"
 weight: 40
 description: >-
      How to define objects that can hold values of any type.